-The Following are just a quick look at many (but not all) different kinds of meditation/ ways to meditate available.
+The Following are just a quick look at many (but not all) different kinds of meditation available.

-Sit or Lay down, make no effort to control the breath; simply breathe naturally while you focus your attention on the breath.
-On how the body moves with each inhalation and exhalation.
+Sit or Lay down, make no effort to control the breath; simply breathe naturally while you focus your attention on the breath and on how the body moves with each inhalation and exhalation.

-Two ways: The first is while filling the bath, while adding bath salts, bubble bath etc, while sitting comfortably near the bath.
-Run your hand through the bath to mix the water in a clockwise rotation while focusing on your breathing.
-Thinking about the positive things you are looking for, whether it is health, peace, understanding and so on.
-The other is while in the bath, imagine yourself somewhere else.
-Close your eyes, feel the water wash away everything from your body and imagine yourself somewhere peaceful.
+Two ways: The first is while filling the bath, while adding bath salts, bubble bath etc, while sitting comfortably near the bath run your hand through the bath to mix the water in a clockwise rotation while focusing on your breathing and thinking about the positive things you are looking for, whether it is health, peace, understanding and so on.
+The other is while in the bath, imagine yourself somewhere else, close your eyes, feel the water wash away everything from your body and imagine yourself somewhere peaceful.

-Before or in bed is my ideal place for meditation because of how relaxing it can be.
-To use meditation to clear the mind to fight insomnia, anxiety and over thinking.
-While laying back, ready for bed, clear your mind of anything negative.
-Focus on a happy memory, your breathing, something you hope to accomplish.
+Before or in bed is my ideal place for meditation because of how relaxing it can be, and to use meditation to clear the mind to fight insomnia, anxiety and over thinking.
+While laying back, ready for bed, clear your mind of anything negative, focus on a happy memory, your breathing, something you hope to accomplish.

 Progressive relaxation/body scan

 This one can be done as a bedtime meditation or separately.
-Sit or lay down, start at your toes or the top of your head (toes if it is for bedtime).
-Picture/feel them relaxing, work your way up through your body parts slowly, thinking relaxing thoughts, feeling your muscles relax.
+Sit or lay down, start at your toes or the top of your head (toes if it is for bedtime) and picture/feel them relaxing, work your way up through your body parts slowly, thinking relaxing thoughts, feeling your muscles relax.

 An easier form of meditation, and my personal favourite for stressful situations.
-Take a moment during your day.
-Whether it is before or after a stressful moment, pulled over on the side of the road, in the bathroom.
-Stand, sit, or lay down.
-Take a few deep breaths while feeling the negative leave your body through those breaths.
-Begin to think positively, use reassurance or just breath to calm your heart rate.
+Take a moment during your day, whether it is before or after a stressful moment, pulled over on the side of the road, in the bathroom.
+Stand, sit, or lay down, take a few deep breaths while feeling the negative leave your body through those breaths, and begin to think positively, use reassurance or just breath to calm your heart rate.
 Can be done in a quick minute whenever needed.

 Similar to drawing/doodling, keep a positive thoughts journal, throughout your day as something good happens, or you think of something positive, write it down, when something stressful or bad happens, pull out the journal and reflect back on the positive while focusing on relaxing breathing.